cogdiver/portafolio/007__gcp-starter-template/README.md

 # GCP QuickStart Templates

 GCP QuickStart Templates is a comprehensive collection of project initialization templates designed to streamline the creation of Google Cloud Platform applications.
-Each template within the repository follows standard architectural practices and is tailored for specific use-cases such as ETL workflows with Dataflow, Cloud Functions-based projects, and more.
+Each template within the repository follows standard architectural practices and is tailored for specific use-cases.
 The templates provide a consistent structure and set of best practices to ensure a smooth and efficient development process, enabling developers to quickly start and deploy scalable, robust, and maintainable GCP services.

 ---